Organised crime in Indonesia: Drug trafficking

 Indonesian borders lack security and people easily cross over with drugs, natural resources, and migrants.
 Cannabis usage and supplies in Indonesia have increased over these past few years, accompanied by a recent increase in other drugs such as crystal meth and ecstasy, which has caused a surge in HIV infections due to needle-sharing.
 Indonesia also acts as a drug port, often sending supplies to-and-from Europe and other parts of Asia.
 Many international criminal organizations also operate within the country.

 West African, Chinese, European, and Iranian groups ship drugs in and out of Indonesia through organised crime groups that run the illegal drug industry in Indonesia.
 The most mass-produced drug in Indonesia run by organised crime groups is methamphetamine, also known as shabu.

 Drug trafficking incidents gained major coverage with the Bali Nine, who were 9 Australians that attempted to smuggle drugs from Indonesia back to Australia.
 There are many cases of drug trafficking to Bali, including one case where an Australian man tried to smuggle ecstasy and amphetamines across the Indonesian border.

 Drug laws In Indonesia follow the nation's constitution no.35, year 2009.
 The constitution divides narcotics into 3 subgroups.
-Group one consists of weed, meth, cocaine, opium, and more; group two consists of morphine and its sub-types; group three consists of codeine and its sub-types.
+Group one consists of marijuana, meth, cocaine, opium, and more; group two consists of morphine and its sub-types; group three consists of codeine and its sub-types.
 Group one drugs are classified as being the most addictive and can be the riskiest to possess, as possession may lead to a life time in prison and trafficking may lead to death penalties.
 Group 2 drugs are classified as being useful for therapeutic purposes but are highly addictive; possession may lead to fines up to 8 billion rupiah and life imprisonment, and trafficking may lead to fine up to 10 billion rupiah and death sentence.
 Group 3 drugs are seen as highly effective for therapeutic purposes and are moderately addictive; possession may lead up to 10 years of imprisonment and trafficking may lead to 15 years in prison.

 The nation's constitution stated above also allows underage children (17 years and below) to be sentenced to rehabilitation instead of being treated like an adult in prisons.
 Appeal for rehabilitation is submitted to the Supreme Court.
 But if rejected, instead of life imprisonment, the accused drug dealers may end up on the death row; therefore, making this appeal less than ideal.
 However, many drug smugglers show reformation in prison, thus managing to get off death penalty and leading politicians to be more lenient in giving out death sentences.